ULI101 - Introduction To Unix/linux, & The Internet

 Introduction To Unix/linux, & The Internet

 Unix and Linux represent the operating system technology underlying many of the services of the Internet.
 This subject introduces students to Unix, Linux and the Internet.
-Students will learn to navigate the Internet, transfer files, communicate with others via electronic mail, and create and maintain World Wide Web pages using Extensible Hypertext Mark-up Language (XHTML).
-Students will do this work in Unix and Linux environments, at the same time learning to configure their login accounts, manipulate data stored in files, effectively use Unix commands and utilities, and write simple shell scripts.
+Students will learn the core utilities to work productively in a Linux environment.
+Students will do this work using the Bash shell, at the same time learn to configure their login accounts, manipulate data stored in files, effectively use Linux commands and utilities, and write simple shell scripts.

 1 credit in the CNS/CTY Program.